NeuroCoderZ/holograms.media/audit_report.md

         *   *Audit Finding:* Cloud Functions structure (`backend/cloud_functions/`) exists.
 Document confirms Firebase choice due to no-card constraint.
 Actual billing status of GCP project is an external check, assumed met per document.
     *   [X] **Firebase Auth & Storage** used (verified no card needed for free tiers).
         *   *Audit Finding:* Relevant SDKs/services are integrated (`frontend/js/core/auth.js`, `frontend/js/services/firebaseStorageService.js`).
 Document confirms no-card constraint.
     *   [?]
-Tria Bot LLM calls use Mistral/Devstral/Gemini with API keys not requiring a credit card for free/dev usage.
+Tria Agent LLM calls use Mistral/Devstral/Gemini with API keys not requiring a credit card for free/dev usage.
         *   *Audit Finding:* `llm_service.py` exists. **External verification of API key (no card, free tier) is PENDING.** (Marked as '?')
     *   [X] No other services requiring credit card for free tier are used.
         *   *Audit Finding:* Based on the document's explicit strategy, this is assumed true.
 No other services identified in the audit.